reichlab/container-demo-app/README.md

 # Introduction

 This project demonstrates containerizing a model (the "app") so that it can run on both [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) (Amazon ECS) on a schedule, and in local development.
-In this case the app just updates the [sandbox repo](https://github.com/reichlabmachine/sandbox), posting Slack #tmp messages along the way, but the steps and components involved extend to any kind of non-service app (i.e., one that starts, does its work, and then exits).
+In this case the app just updates the [sandbox repo](https://github.com/reichlabmachine/sandbox), posting Slack [#tmp channel](https://app.slack.com/client/T089JRGMA/C02UELXDPQQ) messages along the way, but the steps and components involved extend to any kind of non-service app (i.e., one that starts, does its work, and then exits).

 # Volume structure